jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 # Syllabus

 Note: If you're reading the PDF version of this syllabus, you should switch to the [HTML version online](https://jedcrandall.github.io/courses/cse548spring2023/syllabus.html) if possible.
-The PDF rendering of the original markdown has weirdness with lists, and none of the links to papers work in the PDF.

 ## Course Info and Contact Information